brianom95/brianom95.github.io/_pages/scratchmap.md

 image: '/images/scratch0.jpeg'
 ---

 I've been gifted a lot of scratch maps over the years but never got around to hanging one on my wall.
-I preferred to keep a digital one on my phone, and here it is:
+I preferred to keep a digital one while travelling, and here it is:

 <p align="center" width="100%">
     <img src="/images/scratch1.png">